trofi/trofi.github.io.gen/posts/302-Ofast-and-ffast-math-non-local-effects.md

 ## Tl;DR:

-`-ffast-math` / `-Ofast` options are very tricky to use correctly: in addition to breaking your immediate floating point arithmetic code (which you might be prepared for) it also **breaks the code not compiled with these options** but happen to be present in the same address
+`-ffast-math` / `-Ofast` options are very tricky to use correctly!
+In addition to breaking your immediate floating point arithmetic code (which you might be prepared for) it also **breaks the code not compiled with these options** but happen to be present in the same address
 space: